daveythacher/RP2040_SKELETON/README.md

 In the case of this example a blink example binary will be created called Code/build/src/app.uf2

-Note this tutorial is written for Linux, however all the CMake logic should work on Windows, MAC, etc.
+Note this tutorial is written for Linux, however all the CMake logic should work on Windows, Mac, etc.